rorycraig337/Chlamydomonas_v6/gene_annotation/TE_genes/README.md

+Preliminary TE genes were produced from JGI's pipeline These genes were extracted in two steps:
+1) if they had coding sequence intersect >20% with TEs and lacked strong homology to proteins in other species
-Preliminary TE genes were produced from JGI's pipeline These were reduced to a high confidence set using homology and protein domains
+2) if they had coding sequence intersect >80% with TEs and had strong homology to proteins in other species These were reduced to a high confidence set using homology and protein domains

 Homology to RepBase TE proteins: